Goshido/android-vulkan/docs/proper-ui.md

 <img src="./images/ui-wrong-blending.png"/>

 You could notice than _Google Chrome_ much darker that _Android-Vulkan_.
 Caption area is a good example that blending looks different.
 Same time any opaque area has exactly the same color in both impementations.
 For example close button color is 1 to 1 match.
 Accoriding to [_CSS_](https://www.w3.org/TR/SVG11/masking.html#SimpleAlphaBlending) it should be used _premultiplied alpha_ or classic alpha blending.
-One blending could be transformed into another. _premultiplied alpha_ has advantages in image filtering and it allows to separate blending areas for later compositing.
+One blending could be transformed into another. _Premultiplied alpha_ has advantages in image filtering and it allows to separate blending areas for later compositing.

 It turns out that the answer is `UNORM` format for render target.
 Hardware produces slightly different results for `UNORM` and `sRGB` during blending.
-In the case above the render target format is `sRGB`.
-After changing it to `UNORM` the blending itself starts to match:
+In the case above the render target format was `sRGB`.
+After changing it to `UNORM` the blending starts to match:

 <img src="./images/ui-correct-blending.png"/>

-The bending equation is classical:
+The blending equation is classical:

 ```cpp
 ...